neu-se/CS4530-CS5500-Spring-2021/assignments/hw2.md

 The objectives for this assignment, are to:
 * Expand an existing API following the coding conventions set out in an existing codebase
-* Practice asynchronous code, including making HTTP requests
+* Practice writing asynchronous code, including making HTTP requests
-* **TBD something related to part 1**
+* Relate architectural design principles to the design of a real codebase

-Part 1 is a coding task, and you will implement it by modifying the handout code that we provide with this assignment.
+Parts 1 and 2 are coding tasks, and you will implement them by modifying the handout code that we provide with this assignment.
-Part 2 of this assignment should be completed in a text editor or word processor, and submitted as a PDF.
+Part 3 of this assignment should be completed in a text editor or word processor, and submitted as a PDF.

 **This is an individual assignment.**